pfheatwole/thesis/source/paraglider_components.rst

 Where :math:`{RM}_x` was negated since the wing x-axis is positive forward.

-[[Maybe now is a good time to talk about how the wing/body coordinate system is a simple translation of the canopy coordinate system, so :math:`\vec{r}_{LE/RM}^b = - \vec{r}_{RM/LE}^c`, but are vectors in the two coordinate systems actually the same values?
-As in :math:`\vec{r}_{A/B}^b = \vec{r}_{A/B}^c` for all A and B?]]
+Discussion:

+* This model assumes the accelerator does not change the arc or profiles.

+* This model uses the chord lines as the connection points, but for the physical wing the tabs are connected to the lower surfaces of the ribs.

 Aerodynamics
 ------------

+* Although they are nearly invisible compared to the rest of the wing, line drag has a surprisingly significant impact on overall drag, which is especially important for sensitive characteristics such as glide ratio.

-[[Although small, I can't reasonably neglect the line drag, so I've lumped it into two aerodynamic control points, one for each semispan.
+* This model does not model the complete line geometry, so it can't compute the true line area distribution.
+Instead, it lumps the entire length of the lines into two aerodynamic control points, one for each semispan.

-I'm assuming isotropic drag because drag due to lines naturally becomes insignificant as alpha increases (when aerodynamic resistance in the z-direction becomes dominated by the canopy anyway), and the wing can't operate at a particularly high angle of attack anyway.
+* It assumes isotropic drag because the wing can't operate at a particularly high angle of attack anyway.
+In the small operating range of alpha and beta, the line drag is relatively constant.

-Turns out it has a significant (ie, not massive but still noticeable) impact on sensitive things like the glide ratio.
-I'm using the line drag coefficients suggested in :cite:`kulhanek2019IdentificationDegradationAerodynamic`, which also mentions some papers on line drag coefficients.]]
+* I'm using the line drag coefficients suggested in :cite:`kulhanek2019IdentificationDegradationAerodynamic`, which also mentions some papers on line drag coefficients.

 Harness